abbbokhylla/bokhylla/README.md

 ### For Arduino:
-Make sure you have intalled the Arduino Library
+Make sure you have installed the Arduino Library
 ```
 EspMQTTClient
 ```